About the Program

 Who can take this Program?

-Producers, farm technicians/managers and crop consultants from the Oklahoma Panhandle are welcome to enroll in the program.
+Producers, farm technicians/managers and crop consultants from Southwest Oklahoma are welcome to enroll in the program.

 - Oklahoma Cooperative Extension Service